SeLite/SeLite.github.io/SerendipityFramework.md

 The easiest way is using Serendipity with SQLite.
 If you choose SQLite and you don't provide any db-related fields, the installer creates a .db file under webroot (e.g. _`serendipity_a2a42d7580267f6dcf1a3fd779040498.db`_) and puts that filename (excluding .db extension) in field dbName in _serendipity\_config\_local.inc.php_.
 The default _dbPrefix_ is 'serendipity_'._

-# Install SeLite Serendipity test framework #
+# Install SeLite Serendipity framework #
 Apply [InstallFramework](InstallFramework).
 The framework and tests are in [serendipity](https://code.google.com/p/selite/source/browse/serendipity) folder.

 ## Scope ##
-The test framework tries not to rely on
+The framework tries not to rely on

   * text constants,
   * CSS classes or